The Pride of the Sunshine: John M. "Jay" Watkins Jr. – Associate Director of Bands

-Jay Watkins is the associate director of Bands and Director of the Gator Marching Band at the University of Florida.
-He was hired in 2006 from the University of Texas at Austin where he served as the Assistant to the Director of Bands and the assistant director of the Longhorn Band.
-He has led the Gator Marching Band through over a decade of growth.
+John "Jay" Watkins Jr. is the associate director of bands and director of the Gator Marching Band at the University of Florida.
+Watkins was hired in 2006 from the University of Texas at Austin where he served as the assistant to the director of bands and the assistant director of the Longhorn Band.
 Prior to his work in music education, he worked for the US Naval Research Laboratory as a research associate in the areas of liquid fuel propellants and their stability and published over 75 articles in refereed science journals.

-Archie G. "Chip" Birkner, IV – Assistant Director of Bands
+Archie G. "Chip" Birkner, IV – Director of Bands

-Hired alongside Professor Watkins in 2006, Dr. Chip Birkner serves the University of Florida as associate professor of Music and assistant director of Bands, where he directs the University Concert Bands, the New Music Ensemble, Gator Pep Bands, and is associate director of the ‘Pride of the Sunshine’ Marching Band.
-Dr. Birkner is a "Triple Gator" having received his Bachelor of Music Education with Performer's Certificate, Master of Music in Percussion Performance, and Ph.D. in Music Education/Instrumental Conducting from the University of Florida.
+Dr. Chip Birkner was appointed director of bands at the University of Florida in 2026.
+He additionally serves the UF School of Music as an associate professor of music as well as director of University Concert Bands, associate conductor of the Wind Symphony, and music director of the New Music Ensemble.
+Prior to his appointment as director of bands, Birkner spent two decades as assistant director of the Gator Marching Band, brought on alongside Jay Watkins in 2006.
+Birkner is a "Triple Gator" having received his bachelor of music education with performer's certificate, master of music in percussion performance, and Ph.D. in music education and instrumental conducting from the University of Florida.

 Robert Gary Langford – Professor Emeritus

-While no longer under the employ of the University of Florida, professor emeritus Gary Langford was the director of the Gator Band from 1985 to 1996.
-He remains active with the Pride of the Sunshine, returning every homecoming to conduct the current Gator Marching Band and the Gator Alumni Band in the homecoming halftime show.
-He has arranged many of the classic tunes that have become synonymous with the Gator Band.
-Over his time as director of the Gator Band he formed numerous positive relationships with Gator Band alumni who return to Steve Spurrier Florida Field every year for homecoming.
-Professor Langford has done a lot for his students, even bailing out two sousaphone players from jail the night before the 1987 game against Louisiana State University.
+While no longer under the employ of the University of Florida, professor emeritus Gary Langford served as director of the Gator Marching Band from 1985 to 1996.
+He remains active with the Pride of the Sunshine, returning every homecoming to conduct the current band and the Gator Alumni Band in the homecoming halftime show.
+Over his tenure as director, Langford arranged over 400 classic tunes that have become synonymous with the ensemble.
+He also formed numerous long-lasting relationships with Gator Band alumni who return to Steve Spurrier Florida Field every year for homecoming.
+Langford once bailed out two sousaphone players from jail the night before the 1987 game against Louisiana State University after they were arrested for attempting to steal an Interstate-10 sign.